 Players who played for both Arsenal & Tottenham

-Much has been made in recent weeks of the fact that Tottenham's current star man Kane was released by Arsenal when he was a youngster.
+Much has been made of the fact that Tottenham's current star man Kane was released by Arsenal when he was a youngster.
 It is a source of fun for Spurs fans to point out the fact that their bitter rivals let one of the best strikers of his generation slip through their grasp.